hobru/Power-Platform-Neptune-API-Factory/README.md

 After registration to the Neptune Developer Trial you will get credentials and a link to login to the Neptune Portal.
 From there Click on Product Download -> Download Now
 ![Neptune Portal](Images/06-DownloadNeptune.jpg)

-From the Neptune DX Platform - SAP Edition, select "Long Term Support Release -> DXP 21 (2021) and download the ZIP file.
+From the Neptune DX Platform - SAP Edition, select *Long Term Support Release* -> *DXP 21 (2021)* and download the ZIP file.
 ![Download DXP](Images/07-DownloadDXP21.jpg)

 Now follow the instructions outlined in the Neptune-DXP SAP Edition Installation-Guide.pdf and install the two transport files.